Causes of secondary and tertiary adrenal insufficiency in adults

 SECONDARY ADRENAL INSUFFICIENCY

 Panhypopituitarism — Any disease that affects the pituitary gland can result in diminished secretion of one or more pituitary hormones.
 Pituitary tissue can be destroyed and hormone secretion reduced by large pituitary tumors or craniopharyngiomas, infectious diseases such as tuberculosis or histoplasmosis, infiltrative diseases, lymphocytic hypophysitis, head trauma, and large intracranial artery aneurysms (table 1).
-Pituitary infarction can occur at the time of delivery if excessive blood is lost and hypotension occurs (Sheehan's syndrome), and hemorrhage may occur into a pituitary tumor (pituitary apoplexy).
-Pituitary metastases are frequently (about 5 percent) found in patients with disseminated cancer at autopsy; however, these metastases rarely reduce hormone secretion .
+Pituitary infarction can occur at the time of delivery if excessive blood is lost and hypotension occurs (Sheehan syndrome), and hemorrhage may occur into a pituitary tumor (pituitary apoplexy).
+Pituitary metastases are frequently (approximately 5 percent) found in patients with disseminated cancer at autopsy; however, these metastases rarely reduce hormone secretion .
 (See "Causes of hypopituitarism".)